Marko Maksimović (footballer)

-Marko Maksimović (Serbian Cyrillic: Марко Максимовић; born 20 August 1984) is a Bosnian professional football manager and former player who is the manager of Bosnian Premier League club Sloga Doboj.
+Marko Maksimović (Serbian Cyrillic: Марко Максимовић; born 20 August 1984) is a Bosnian professional football manager and former player.

 Club career

 Maksimović played youth football in the Džaja football school in his hometown of Banja Luka.
 His professional career started at another Banja Luka club - FK Borac.
 He is considered to have been a very creative and hard-working midfielder which secured him a place in the Bosnia and Herzegovina U21 national team.

 He played for NK Zagreb and Istra 1961 in the Croatian Prva HNL.

 Maksimović signed with Sarajevo in July 2007.
 He scored his first goal for the team against Marsaxlokk in the UEFA Champions League qualifiers on 18 July 2007.
 Afterwards, he played six months with Leotar before returning to Borac in January 2009, and retiring there three years later in 2012.

 International career

 Maksimović was a member of the Bosnia and Herzegovina U21 national team.